paulinaromanczuk/Udacity_project4/README.md

 As part of assessing data the task was to assess data both visually and programmatically and find at least 8 quality issues and 2 tidiness issues
 I have documented my findings as below:

-  <ins>Quality:</ins>
+Quality
         Archive df:
           1. Remove retweets based on retweeted_status_id column => if isn't NaN, then retweet (column 'text' starts with 'RT @")
            2.timestamp is an object type, not datetime
            3.IDs columns with float/integer types to be changed to string
            4.change lower-case dog names to "None"
            5.source column to be dropped as it does not contain any valid information
            6.rating columns should be changed to floats - this was corrected at source as part of iteration process
            7. Add ratio column to get rid of very different denominators

-       predictions:
+          predictions df:
               8. predictions are lower/upper case
               3. IDs columns with float/integer types to be changed to string (not counting this as separate quality issue)

           df_1:
               3. IDs columns with float/integer types to be changed to string (not counting this as separate quality issue)

-    <ins>Tidiness:</ins>
+       Tidiness:
          1. columns puppo/pupper/floofer/doggo => melt them into one
          2. merge all 3 datasets into one, as they are all containing the same observations

 The next step was to actually clean data in a clear “Define-Code-Test” Framework.
 I have tackled each identified issue as first defining it, then coding the solution and testing it.